What Is CCTV Monitoring

 11. Flushing and Draining:

-– The system is flushed to remove debris or contaminants that may have entered during the installation process.
-After flushing, the system is drained to prevent freezing in cold climates.
+The system is flushed to remove debris or contaminants that may have entered during installation.
+After flushing, it is drained to prevent freezing in cold climates.

 12. Final Inspection and Approval: